ahza64/snipits/export_vmd/README.md

 * Extract layer
  * pull trees from the database
  * trees that have been inspected
- * trees that have not been exproted before
+ * trees that have not been exported before
 * Migrations